Atinuke-Akinyemi/DSA-SQL-PROJECT-/README.md

 ##### EXPLANATION
 No, KMS did not appropriately spend shipping costs based on the order of  priority.
 They overused delivery trucks, which are best for bulk or non-urgent orders and underused express air, which is meant for urgent deliveries.
-This leadS to an inefficient spending and wasted cost.
+This leads to an inefficient spending and wasted cost.